 May 2008, I signed a six-month contract as a Transcriber for the United States Institute of Peace.
 I successfully worked, and by November I was awarded as the best Transcriber amongst ten transcribers.

 With the passion of transforming my nation, I finally decided to further my education to a higher institution of learning.
 October 2008, I was successful to join the ABC University in Yekepa, Nimba County as a student.
 Currently, I am studying Mass Communication and Theology Major.

 Additionally, I am serving the University as a Student Supervisor within the Computer Department and also serving as an Evangelist on the Free Pentecostal Global Mission Evangelism Team reaching out to the lost.

-Glory be to God in the Highest for delivering me from amongst thorns to have reach to where I am and what I am called today.
-This reminds me about the life of Joseph in Genesis 39.
-Joseph went through difficulties but God was him to the end.
+Glory be to God in the Highest for delivering me from amongst thorns to have reached where I am and what I am called today.
+This reminds me of the life of Joseph in Genesis 39.
+Joseph went through difficulties, but God was him to the end.